 In conversations, slow down.
 Instead of planning your next words, focus entirely on what the other person is saying — not just with their voice, but their tone, their silence, their body language.

 Read books, watch films, or listen to podcasts that reflect lives different from your own.
-Empathy begins where your comfort zone ends.
+Warmth begins where your comfort zone ends.

 Believe it or not, being kind to yourself actually increases your ability to be kind to others.
 When you learn to sit with your own pain or flaws, it becomes easier to sit with someone else’s.